SenseTime launches Hong Kong IPO to raise up to $767 mln -term sheet

 By Kane Wu and Scott Murdoch

-HONG KONG, Dec 6 (Reuters) - Chinese artificial intelligence startup SenseTime Group is looking to raise up to $767 million in its Hong Kong initial public offering, according to a term sheet seen by Reuters.
+HONG KONG, Dec 6 (Reuters) - Chinese artificial intelligence startup SenseTime Group is looking to raise up to $767 million in its Hong Kong initial public offering (IPO), according to a term sheet seen by Reuters.

 The deal launched on Monday for the company to sell 1.5 billion primary shares within a price range of HK$3.85 to HK$3.99 each, the term sheet said.

-Eight cornerstone investors have signed up for the IPO and subscribed for $450 million, or 58.6% of the deal, ahead of its launch.
+Eight cornerstone investors have signed up for the IPO and subscribed for $450 million, or 58.6% of the deal, ahead of its launch, the term sheet showed.

-SenseTime did not immediately respond to a request for comment from Reuters.

 SenseTime's shares are due to price on Friday and start trading on the Hong Kong Stock Exchange on Dec.
 17.